open-telemetry/opentelemetry-specification/specification/api-propagators.md

 context data to and from messages exchanged by the applications.
 Each concern creates a set of `Propagator`s for every supported `Format`.

+Propagators leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and correlation context.

 The Propagators API is expected to be leveraged by users writing instrumentation libraries.

-Propagators API currently consists of one `Format`:
+The Propagators API currently consists of one `Format`:

-- `HTTPTextFormat` is used to inject and extract a value as text into carriers that travel in-band across process boundaries.
+- `HTTPTextFormat` is used to inject values into and extract values from carriers as text that travel in-band across process boundaries.

-Deserializing must set `IsRemote` to true on the returned `SpanContext`.

 A binary `Format` will be added in the future.